kasslent/clc-digital-skills/_lessons/module-1.1.md

     <img src="images/logo.png">

+You must include the name of the folder and the forward slash before you can use any files within that folder.

 ### Absolute Path

-Uses the exact address including domain, subdirectories and filename.
+Uses the exact address including the protocol, domain, subdirectories and filename.
 Use this option when linking to an external or *hosted* source.

     <a href="http://ladieslearningcode.com/">Ladies Learning Code</a>